 Note to self: Create a magnificent Blue Room in home in future.

-And don’t worry, from the Prince’s Palace of Monaco it’s all downhill to the train station.
-Take the winding outdoor path at the edge of the Place du Palais, where the palace is located, first stopping to enjoy the view of Monaco.
-Then follow the signs for the train station – signs that actually take you where you want to go!
+To get to the station take the winding outdoor path – the Rampe de la Major – at the edge of the Place du Palais where the palace is located, first stopping to enjoy the view of Monaco.
+Then follow the signs for the train station.

 If you’re looking for more things to do in Monaco, however, carry on.
 They’re your feet not mine.
 There is plenty more to see in this posh South of France (even though it’s not France) destination.

 If you’re spending more than a day in Monaco, or just have leftover energy, you could check out the district of Fontvieille.

 A good part of Fontvieille has been created from reclaimed land, and it’s the youngest, though not the most exclusive, district in Monaco.
 Lying south of Monaco-Ville, it’s a newer area with a port, parks, and museums.